Skip to main content.

 Conducted by Leon Botstein and Tan Dun, the program features Beethoven’s Ninth Symphony, with its enduring call for unity, and Tan Dun’s Choral Concerto: Nine, which receives its North American premiere at Alice Tully Hall.
 This new work offers a bold reimagining of Beethoven’s vision through a contemporary global lens.

-You may purchase tickets for the Fisher Center performances online at https://tickets.fishercenter.bard.edu/events?k=FamilyWeekend or by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday-Friday, 10 am – 5 pm, and one hour prior to performance.
+You may purchase tickets for Fisher Center performances at tickets.fishercenter.bard.edu/events?k=FamilyWeekend, by calling 845-758-7900, or in person at the box office in the Sosnoff Theater lobby, Monday–Friday, 10 am – 5 pm, and one hour prior to performance.

 Sosnoff Theater, Richard B. Fisher Center for the Performing Arts